30 Points for servicing residential gas equipment

 19. Allow burner to run about 10-15 minutes

-20. Check all control settings for proper adjustment per manufactures spec.'s
+20. Check all control settings for proper adjustment per the manufacturer's specs.

 21. Oil all motors where applicable.
 Newer equipment may have permanently sealed bearings

 22. Locate the sampling hole in the vent pipe.
-This should be at the chimney base.
+This should be near the base of the chimney.

-24. Check draft at chimney base and compare to manufacturers spec.'s
+24. Check draft at chimney base and compare to the manufacturer's spec.

 25. Check all safety controls for proper operation

-26. Check for smooth operation of vent damper.
+26. Check for smooth operation of the vent damper.

 27. Remove jumpers from thermostat connections